ADDITIONAL LOCAL RESOURCES

 In situations where protective factors are limited and the children may be suffering or be at risk of suffering Significant Harm, a referral should be made to Doncaster Children's Services Trust.

-In cases where a referral is made for a Multi Agency Risk Assessment Conference (MARAC) to plan intervention in relation to a high risk domestic violence and abuse situation, a referral must be made to Doncaster Children’s Services Trust if there are children in the household.
+In cases where a referral is made for a Multi Agency Risk Assessment Conference (MARAC) to plan intervention in relation to a high risk domestic abuse situation, a referral must be made to Doncaster Children's Services Trust if there are children in the household.
 In Doncaster referrals to MARAC can be made by any agency.

 See also Section 10, Safety Planning.